uniment/Objects.jl/README.md

 Static, Mutable, and Dynamic Objects with Prototype Inheritance and Method Membership

-This project is currently in "toy" phase.
-Play with it and let me know what you think.
+This project is currently in "toy" phase; tinkering to see what kind of object orientation is possible with Julia.
+Play with it and see what you think.
 Prototype inheritance is fun!

 ## Installation